 - Improving air quality and reducing carbon emissions in urban communities by transitioning to clean electric buses and increasing access to affordable, dependable electric cars.

-Equity is one of Fresh Energy’s core values, and our new Energy Access and Equity program area reflects that.
+Equity is one of Fresh Energy’s core values, and our Energy Access and Equity program area reflects that.
 We will keep working hard to shape energy policy solutions that create an equitable energy future for all Minnesotans.